History of St. Louis: Industrial and commercial growth

+In 1877, a general strike occurred within the city by workers for the eight-hour day & banning of child labor.

 The Ralston-Purina company, headed by the Danforth family, was headquartered in the city, and Anheuser-Busch, the world's largest brewery, remained a fixture of the city's economy into the 21st century.
 The city was home to both International Shoe and the Brown Shoe Company.
 St. Louis was also home to the Graham Paper Company, the oldest and largest paper company west of the Mississippi River.
 The Desloge Consolidated Lead Company, the largest lead mining concern in the country, headed by the Desloge family, was headquartered downtown.
 In May 1874, the insurance companies of St. Louis founded the Underwriters Salvage Corps to reduce the impact of fires in the city.

 Among the downsides to rapid industrialization was pollution.
 Brick firing produced particulate air pollution and paint-making created lead dust, while beer and liquor brewing produced grain swill.
 The worst pollution was coal dust and smoke, for which St. Louis was infamous by the 1890s.
 The greatest number of complaints to the St. Louis Board of Health were due to industries engaged in rendering, which produced noxious fumes.
 In spite of this, pollution control was hindered by a desire to promote growth.
 One of the few controls began in 1880, in which regulations would be enforced strictly in some areas while little in others, thereby encouraging factories to concentrate in industrial districts.

 In addition to industrial growth, the 1880s and 1890s were a period of significant growth in downtown commercial building.
 The retail district was centered at Fourth Street and Washington Avenue, while banking and business was centered to the south, at Fourth and Olive streets.
 During the 1890s, significant retailers and businesses moved westward; among the new buildings constructed as a result of this movement was the Wainwright Building.
 Designed by Louis Sullivan in 1891, the Wainwright was the tallest building in the city at the time of its construction and remains an example of early skyscraper design.